tetris245/ULTRAbc/README.md

 Changes for future version

+* Added Keybindings option to the alphabetical Preferences menu
 * Removed option in GUI-Misc for alphabetical order of Titles (as the titles are now ordered by BC)
 * Removed erase command (as you can now use the better BC command clean)